TypeStrong/ts-node/README.md

 ## Understanding Errors

-It is important to differentiate between errors from `ts-node`, errors from the TypeScript compiler, and errors from `node`.
+It is important to differentiate between errors from ts-node, errors from the TypeScript compiler, and errors from `node`.
 It is also important to understand when errors are caused by a type error in your code, a bug in your code, or a flaw in your configuration.

 ### `TSError`